Tower of Evil

-Tower of Evil, also known by the titles Horror on Snape Island and Beyond the Fog, is a 1972 British horror film directed by Jim O'Connolly.
+Tower of Evil (also known by the titles Horror on Snape Island and Beyond the Fog) is a 1972 British horror film directed and written by Jim O'Connolly and starring Bryant Haliday and Jill Haworth.

 Plot

-The movie opens with a boat cruising through heavy fog, on a spooky night.
-The boat lands on a rocky island (Snape) and two older seamen go on shore.
-Soon they find a severed hand with a crab on it.
-After they see the male body it was attached to, they decide to go into the lighthouse to investigate.
-They find a female body with a severed head.
-They split up and find another murdered body.
-Then they find a live, young woman, Penny, hiding in a closet.
-Traumatized to an extreme, she stabs the older of the men who finds her to death.
-The other man (the captain) of the boat survives.
+One night, a boat reaches Snape Island.
+Two seamen go on shore and find a male corpse with a severed hand.
+They enter a lighthouse to investigate and find a female body with a severed head.
+They split up and find another murdered person.
+Then they find a young woman, Penny, hiding in a closet.
+Traumatized, she fatally stabs the older seaman.
+The other man—the boat's captain—survives.

-Next, she is being examined by doctors who talk about her state of shock and how she and her friends made it to Snape Island.
-After running tests they try to find out more of what happened.
-Penny starts to talk and remember how her friends arrived.
-She starts to scream as the flashbacks disturb her.
+Penny is later examined by doctors.
+Shocked, she eventually starts talking and remembering how her friends arrived.
+The flashbacks make her scream.

-After hearing about this, a group of scientists decide to visit the Island.
-They know that the Island is loaded with gold and Phoenician treasures.
-A team of 5 men and 2 women sets out on the Sea Ghost, which is captained by the seaman who survived the opening scene.
+After hearing about this, scientists decide to visit Snape Island, which is loaded with gold and Phoenician treasures.
+The team, consisting of five men and two women, sets out on the Sea Ghost, a boat captained by the surviving seaman.

-They land and immediately start to see strange things, like a lack of sea gulls, other forms of life, and a mystery.
-No one believes that Penny killed anyone but the old man.
+After landing, they notice a lack of sea gulls and other forms of life.
 They suspect that the island has another inhabitant.
-As the men empty the boat, the women argue over the men.
-Jealousy and love triangles are apparent.
-Their leader, Dr. Simpson, breaks away to look at a stashed away sack.
+Their leader, Dr. Simpson, looks at a stashed away sack.
 The captain sees a picture of his brother in the mansion.
-He explains to the others that his brother, sister-in-law and their child all died on this God forsaken island.
-Then the movie cuts back to the mainland where the doctor is hypnotizing Penny.
-She is seeing the past.
-The murder of her friends by a large, laughing, bearded psycho.
-The disturbing scenes show what really happened to her 3 friends.
-Penny comes to and screams violently.
+He reveals that his brother, sister-in-law and their child died on the Island.